Have you ever seen people that complain about being broke as they buy the newest iPad or iPhone?

 Not Combining Multiple Car Trips Into One

-Gas has been coming down in price recently, but it could shoot back up at any time.
+Gas isn’t as expensive as it has been in the past, but it seems like prices are starting to inch up again.
 For a while, people were shocked and appalled by the high gas prices, but now we’ve more or less accepted gas is however expensive it is.

 Rather than just going out to only one place to pick up one thing, make a list of all of the places you need to go as you think of them.
 Once you have all of your errands written down, find a way to run all of your errands in one trip.